scalawithcats/scala-with-cats/src/pages/monoids/cats.md

 ## Monoids in Cats

-Now we've seen what a monoid is, let's look at their implementation in Cats.
+Now we've seen what monoids are, let's look at their implementation in Cats.
 Once again we'll look at the three main aspects of the implementation: the *type class*, the *instances*, and the *interface*.

-### The *Monoid* Type Class
+### The Monoid Type Class

 The monoid type class is `cats.kernel.Monoid`, which is aliased as [`cats.Monoid`][cats.kernel.Monoid].